13 Little Cars With Massive Engines Under The Hood

 Lotus Exige Cup 430

-Behind the driver, you’ll find a supercharged 3.5-liter V6 unit that produces 424hp, making it the most powerful Exige ever.
-The powertrain comes from the larger Lotus Evora GT430 and has been modified to fit in the smaller Exige.
+Behind the driver, you’ll find a supercharged 3.5-liter V6 unit (sourced from Toyota, then supercharged by Lotus) that produces a howling 424 hp and 325 lb-ft of torque, making it the most powerful Exige ever and propelling it to 60 mph in just 3.2 seconds.
+The powertrain comes from the slightly larger and heavier Lotus Evora GT430 and has been cleverly modified to fit in the smaller Exige.
+Is there space in that tiny engine bay, crammed behind the driver’s seat, to actually work on that supercharger?
+Who knows.
+But I’d sure love to find out (preferably by being given one).

 Alfa Romeo 147 GTA